What budget cuts? Lockheed boosts profit, raises forecast

 "Overall, we had strong operational performance and program execution across all business areas this quarter, enabling us to increase 2013 financial guidance for operating profit, earnings per share and cash from operations," Chief Executive Marillyn Hewson said in a news release.

-Hewson said the company had let go nearly 30,000 workers since 2008 and consolidated facilities as it braced for up to $500 billion (325 billion pounds) in defense cuts over the next decade.
+Hewson said the company had let go nearly 30,000 workers since 2008 and consolidated facilities as it braced for up to $500 billion in defense cuts over the next decade.

 Chief Financial Officer Bruce Tanner told reporters that $37 billion in budget cuts imposed on the Pentagon earlier this year were having less impact on the company than initially expected.
 The cuts were part of across-the-board government spending reductions mandated by Congress under "budget sequestration."